Associate professor of practice

 Karen Parks is a Fulbright Scholar, Olivier Award nominee and Billboard chart-topper.
 She is also a master teacher and vocal consultant at YoungArts and President, CEO and Director of Stagebound.
-Her career highlights include performances with the San Francisco Opera, London, Budapest, Göteborg and New World Symphonies, Helsinki Philharmonic, and the Boston Pops.
+Her career highlights include performances with the San Francisco Opera, London, Budapest, Göteborg and New World Symphonies, Helsinki Philharmonic, the Boston Pops, and the APOLLO Theatre.
 She performed a concert commissioned by Dame Janet Baker at Barbican Hall and sang the role of Nedda in Pagliacci for three seasons at the Savonlinna Opera Festival.

-Parks has performed in twelve languages and fourteen countries at major concert halls, cathedrals and opera houses worldwide, including Carnegie Recital Hall, Alice Tully Hall, The Old Vic Theater and the Boston Pops.
+Parks has performed in twelve languages and fourteen countries at major concert halls, cathedrals and opera houses worldwide, including Carnegie Recital Hall, Alice Tully Hall, The Old Vic Theater, the Boston Pops, and the APOLLO Theatre.

 Through YoungArts and other notable organizations, Parks has worked with clients that have performed in varied genres of music at major venues including Carnegie Hall, The Kennedy Center and The New York City Opera.
 Her musical theater clients perform in leading roles on Broadway, Off-Broadway, in Regional Theaters and on National tours.
 Through her company, Stagebound, Parks continues to present workshops, master classes, and vocal intensives in all major genres of music, nationwide.